karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 Retrieve usage information about a node, with some basic information about the connections being processed by the underlying nginx process, and the status of the database connection.

-If you want to monitor the Kong process, since Kong is built on top of nginx, every existing nginx monitoring tool or agent can be used.
+If you want to monitor the Qordoba process, since Qordoba is built on top of nginx, every existing nginx monitoring tool or agent can be used.

 #### Endpoint